Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/arrays.md

 ## Primitives are value types

-When a _value type_ (e.g. a primitive data type value) is passed as an argument to a function, the situation is straightforward.
+When we pass a _value type_ (e.g., a primitive data type value) argument to a function, the situation is easy.

+--

-- A copy of the argument's _value_ is passed to the function!
+- A copy of the argument's _value_ is passed to the function.
 - Primitive values are called '**value types**' for this reason.

 ---